Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// Minimum: 0.0 (OFF)
 			// Maximum: 999999.0
-			"Idle Check"				"0.0"
+			"Idle Check"				"10.0"

 			// The type of idle mode to check for.
 			// Note: It is recommended to set this to "2" on non-finale maps and "0" on finale maps.
 			// Note: There is a rare bug where a Tank spawns with no behavior even though they look "idle" to survivors.
-Set this setting to "0" or "2" to detect this bug.
+Set this to "0" or "2" to detect this bug.
+			// Note: Do not change this setting if you are unsure of how it works.
 			// --
 			// 0: Both
 			// 1: Only check for idle Tanks.